Driving Without Insurance in Michigan: What You Need To Know

 If you are convicted of driving without insurance in Michigan, you will be required to pay a fine of at least $200 but not more than $500.
 (MCL 500.3102(2))

 Given the dire legal and financial consequences, my best advice is also the simplest: never drive without insurance in Michigan.
-However, since most people have no idea how terrible the penalties are for driving without insurance UNTIL AFTER it is too late, and should the circumstances result in your being charged with driving without insurance, I would definitely advise you to hire a lawyer to protect you from criminal and financial liability.
+However, since most people have no idea how terrible the penalties are for driving without insurance UNTIL AFTER it is too late, and should the circumstances result in your being charged with driving without insurance, I would definitely advise you to hire a car accident lawyer to protect you from criminal and financial liability.

 Unfortunately, as I wrote above, if you are the owner and operator of your own motor vehicle and injured in a car accident, the law in Michigan will prevent me from helping you.